thaoha-code/Business-Performance-Customer-Analysis/README.md

 - blinkit_inventory.csv
 - blinkit_inventoryNew.csv

-All raw datasets are stored in the `raw_data` folder and are used for academic analysis purposes.
+All raw datasets are stored in the `data` folder and are used for academic analysis purposes.

 ---